-Mykonos weather is typical of the Mediterranean climate.
+Mykonos' weather is typical of the Mediterranean climate.
 Summer is relatively warm and dry while the winter is mild and rainy.
 Humidity occurs mainly in winter and early spring.
-Boat rentals in Mykonos are common when the weather is hot and the winds are strongest in July and August.
+Boat rentals are common when the weather is hot and the winds are strongest in July and August.

 The island is windy, and it's cooler in summer than other islands of Greece.
 The wind has been exploited for centuries by windmills, which are found all over the island.
 The average temperature ranges from 10.5 °C (51 °F) in January to 24 °C (75 °F) in July and August.

-It’s never been easier to charter a boat in Mykonos, simply choose from a variety of boats with a skipper for a week-long exploration.
+A yacht charter in Mykonos has never been easier, simply choose from a variety of boats with a skipper for a week-long exploration.
 Shorter rentals are also available, offering excellent daytime adventures.

 Every major airport has direct flights to Athens.
 Then, there are around 18 flights from the Greek capital to Mykonos on a daily basis in the summertime.
 It won’t take more than 35 minutes to get there, and the airfare usually ranges between 25 euros and 140 euros.

-There are several ferries departing daily from Piraeus port (Port Gate Ε7) to Mykonos New Port (Tourlos area), and from Rafina port to Mykonos New Port.
-The trip lasts from 2 hours (with speed ferry) and up to 6 hours (with conventional ferry).
+There are several ferries departing daily from Piraeus Port (Port Gate Ε7) to Mykonos New Port (Tourlos area), and from Rafina Port to Mykonos New Port.
+The trip lasts from 2 hours (with a speed ferry) and up to 6 hours (with a conventional ferry).